n42k/OpenRCT2/reports/report2.md

 * Is multi-level, so that one use case can use the functionality of another one.

 ### Use Case Model
+There is an almost infinite number of use cases for the OpenRCT2 game, so we had to reduce our scope to the most important use cases of a normal playthrough of the game.
+For the main menu:
 ![alt tag](https://raw.githubusercontent.com/n42k/OpenRCT2/develop/reports/Images/UC_offline.png)

 **Img2 -** Use cases diagram for the main menu.